 Malware Signatures from malware expert help improve the detection rate of malware from PHP files.
-Our malware signatures are generated for real life PHP malware from live Web Hosting Servers and now you can use them for FREE! under the GNU GPLv2 license.
+Our malware signatures are generated for real life PHP malware from live Web Hosting Servers.

 malware.expert.ndb is a Generic Hex pattern PHP malware, which can cause false positive alarms, because there are generic eval, base64 and other hex pattern signatures (very low false positive rate).
 We want to scan all .php files and check the false positives manually for malware.
 If some signature causes to you problems, you can whitelist them.